Duardz/Papa-Juns-POS/README.md

 ## License

 This project is available under the MIT License, making it free to use for both personal and commercial purposes.

-## Contact

-I'm always interested in discussing this project with restaurant owners, developers, or anyone curious about POS system development:

-- Email: [your-email@example.com]
-- GitHub: [your-github-username]
-- Project Issues: [GitHub Issues URL]

-Whether you want to see a demo, discuss implementation, or contribute to development, don't hesitate to reach out.

 ## Acknowledgments